 I arrived in Ho Chi Minh City on November of 2015; it is almost two years since I departed from my house in Havana, following the advice of a friend, who told me that this would be a nice place to learn web design and follow my dreams.
 When I told my friends that would travel to Vietnam, they told me I was nuts and started asking me why would I do such a crazy thing.
 However, I did not care, bought my ticket and after the longest 36 hours of my life, arrived at Tan Son Nhat International Airport, from that moment my life changed 360º.

-Even when I knew several Vietnamese people and they told me some stuffs about the country, nobody is prepared enough for the unknown, and I was not the exception to the rule.
+Even when I knew several Vietnamese people and they told me some stuff about the country, nobody is prepared enough for the unknown, and I was not the exception to the rule.
 Not only the language barrier (that is a topic for more than one article), the food, culture, everything was different from my previous experiences in other countries.
-I will admit, the first months was challenging, and I started having doubts if I made the right choice.
+I will admit, the first months were challenging, and I started having doubts if I made the right choice.
 After a few bumps, I managed to stabilize my daily life, I found some good friends, and everything started to change.
 Ho Chi Minh or as locals refer to Saigon (old name of the city), is a fantastic city to live in and one that grows on me more and more every day.
 In saying that, no city is perfect and while there are many things I love, there is another bunch that I do not like.
 However, what is life, but a combination of love and hate, right?

 Vietnam has one of the most difficult languages in the world.
 With nine accent marks (diacritics) and different dialects between regions, is very unlikely that a tourist learns the language, even for expats that live in Vietnam for an extended period.
 If you want to give a good impression, learning a few words like "xin chào" (hello) will indicate your willingness to adapt to the Vietnamese culture; this small detail may look insignificant but for sure will improve your trip and residence experience.
-Below are a list of some useful words or phrases
+Below are a list of some useful words or phrases:

 - Hello - xin chào (sin chow!)